0x7c13/Notepads/README.md

 ## Things are not working or not implemented in this version:

 * File Print.
-* Markdown file preview viewer + built-in diff viewer.
+* Built-in diff viewer.

 ## Shortcuts:

 * Ctrl+N/T to create new tab.
 * Ctrl+(Shift)+Tab to switch between tabs.
-* Ctrl+"+"/"-" to increase/decrease font size.
+* Ctrl+"+"/"-" to zoom font size.
 Ctrl+"0" to reset font size to default.
 * Ctrl+L/R to change text flow direction.
 (LTR/RTL)
+* Ctrl+P to toggle preivew split view for Markdown file.

 ## Author’s Notes: